 “Are you here on your own?
 Oh how sad.
 Shame the other nerd left town, isn’t it?”
 Isobel continues.

 People around us are starting to look as we’re not dancing.
 I realise it’s a wasted endeavour and turn away.
 Now is not the time to rehash over past events.
 Isobel might’ve said something more, but I can no longer see or hear her.

 I begin to push through the crowd again, and I’m starting to get sick of my body rubbing up against other people’s sweat.
 Around me, it seems everyone is popping back these legal pills.
 There’s something wrong with it all, something not quite right, making my stomach churn.
 But I can’t focus and could be imagining it.

 Not concentrating, I’ve moved in the wrong direction and am now at the bar instead of the exit.
 It’s quieter than earlier and I suddenly realise how thirsty I am.
 Once again, I find myself pressed against the bar’s welcoming cool surface.
 I only have to wait a few minutes before a barman turns to me, and there’s a break in the music while the DJ talks to his audience so I don't have to shout to be heard.

 “I'm sorry we don't sell water!”
 He throws me a cheeky grin, but I’m fed up and don't have time for his games.

 “Okay okay.”
 He takes a plastic cup and fills it under the tap.
 He pushes it across, and I go to grab it but he pulls it away.
-“Ah ah ah, what do you want to drink?”
+“Ah ah ah, what do you want for yourself?”
 Another grin.